helenahagman/bay-lake-winery/README.md

 ## Testing

-Testing features, accessibility, links, responsiveness have been done throughout the project and after every step of the way tests have been performed to make sure that the new inserts has been working correctly and corrected thereafter.
+Testing features, accessibility, links, responsiveness have been done throughout the project and after every step of the way tests have been performed to make sure that the new inserts was working as expected and corrected thereafter.
-For an overview of tests performed please see <href="/bay-lake-winery/TESTING.md">TESTING.md
+For an overview of tests performed please see
+<href="/bay-lake-winery/TESTING.md">TESTING.md

 ### Deployment